...

 Key Factors to Consider Before Expanding a Business in India

-Okay so you are all clean with your goals and India is on your mind for expansion, here are a few factors you can look at or to put it plainly these are the key factors to consider before expanding a business to India.
+Okay, so you are all clear with your goals, and India is on your mind for expansion.
+Here are a few factors you can look at, or to put it plainly, these are the key factors to consider before expanding a business to India.

 1. Market Research and Analysis

-Analyze your rivals to find holes in the market your company could be filling.
-Your competitive edge can be found with tools such SWOT analysis (strengths, weaknesses, opportunities, and threats).
+Your competitive edge can be found with tools such as SWOT analysis (strengths, weaknesses, opportunities, and threats).

 2. Financial Readiness and Funding Options